WHO IS TAYLOR J. LANGLEY?

 You can call me Dr. T.

-I am first, a human being.
+First and foremost, I am a human being.
 Just like you.

-I earned my Bachelor of Science Degree in Psychology from Florida State University, Master of Science Degree in Experimental Psychology from Georgia Southern University, and Doctor of Philosophy in Counseling Psychology from Auburn University.
-My APA-Accredited Pre-Doctoral Internship in Health Service Psychology was completed at Oregon State University's Counseling & Psychological Services with an emphasis in Sport Psychology.
+My academic training includes a Bachelor of Science in Psychology from Florida State University, a Master of Science in Experimental Psychology from Georgia Southern University, and a Doctor of Philosophy in Counseling Psychology from Auburn University.
+I completed my APA-Accredited predoctoral internship in Health Service Psychology at Oregon State University's Counseling & Psychological Services, with an emphasis in sport psychology.
 I'm also a proud member of Alpha Kappa Alpha Sorority, Incorporated.

 Professional Memberships: